Ladvien/ladvien.github.io/_posts/robots/2013-01-26-first-robot.md

 Raspberry Pi ---> I2C Optoisolator --> Arduino Pro Mini --> M3 Motor Shield.

-<span style="font-size: 13px; line-height: 1.231;">I'll do my best to out line my code and resources needed to get the code working.
+I'll do my best to out line my code and resources needed to get the code working.

-<span style="font-size: 13px; line-height: 1.231;">First off, setting up the RPi.
+First off, setting up the RPi.

 **Instead of including in this build, I made a separate walking through.**

 **[Blueberry Pi](http://letsmakerobots.com/node/36884)**

 The code is actually pretty simple right now.
 The Python comes up with something to do (right now generated from keystrokes) and tells the Arduino to do it.
 It does this by capturing keystrokes, converting them to byes, sending them over the I2C bus where the Arduino captures them, translates them back from bytes into something human readable.
 Each keystroke then is associated with a routine.
-If it captures the "W" key code, it turns it into bytes, over I2C, Ardy grabs it, turns it back into a "W," then runs the Forward() function.  <span style="font-size: 13px; line-height: 1.231;">Likewise, the Arduino can send information back through the bus to the Pi, which the Pi converts from a byte, into character, then compiles the characters into a string until it predefined delimiter.
+If it captures the "W" key code, it turns it into bytes, over I2C, Ardy grabs it, turns it back into a "W," then runs the Forward() function.
+Likewise, the Arduino can send information back through the bus to the Pi, which the Pi converts from a byte, into character, then compiles the characters into a string until it predefined delimiter.
 Simple.

-<span style="font-size: 13px; line-height: 1.231;">The keystroke will eventually be replaced with Raspberry Pi calculations--therefore, it's the central nervous system.
+The keystroke will eventually be replaced with Raspberry Pi calculations--therefore, it's the central nervous system.
 The Arduino will be responsible for carrying out functions; in this metaphor, it's the autonomous nervous system.
 The idea is, even if the Pi goes down, the Ardy will hold on to some basic functionality.
 This allows the synergy of high-functions (e.g., speech synthesizing) and system stability (Arduino's "survival code").
 Of course, it's not done yet. :)

 **Dicussion v1.x:**